elegant-scipy/elegant-scipy/markdown/ch6.markdown

 to the Python library dependency graph, which will tell us whether Python users fall into two or more somewhat independent groups.

-We've downloaded and preprocessed dependency data from PyPI ahead of time, available as the file `pypi-dependencies.txt` in the `data/` folder.
+We've downloaded and preprocessed dependency data from PyPI, available as the file `pypi-dependencies.txt` in the `data/` folder.
 The data file consists of a list of library-dependency pairs, one per line, e.g. ``scipy numpy``.
 The networkx library that we started using in Chapter 3 makes it easy to build a graph from these